rryqszq4/ngx-php/README.md

 ------------------
 * **syntax:** `( yield ngx_socket_connect(resource $socket, string $address, int $port) ) : bool`

+Initiate a connection to address using the socket resource socket, which must be a valid
+socket resource created with ngx_socket_create().

 ngx_socket_close
 ----------------
 * **syntax:** `( yield ngx_socket_close(resource $socket) ) : bool`

+ngx_socket_close() closes the socket resource given by socket.
+This function is specific to
+sockets and cannot be used on any other type of resources.

 ngx_socket_send
 ---------------
 * **syntax:** `( yield ngx_socket_send(resource $socket, string $buf, int $len) ) : int`

+The function ngx_socket_send() sends len bytes to the socket socket from buf.

 ngx_socket_recv
 ---------------
 * **syntax:** `( yield ngx_socket_recv(resource $socket, string &$buf, int $len) ) : int`

+The ngx_socket_recv() function receives len bytes of data in buf from socket. ngx_socket_recv() can be
+used to gather data from connected sockets.

+buf is passed by reference, so it must be specified as a variable in the argument list.
+Data read from socket by ngx_socket_recv() will be returned in buf.

 Copyright and License
 ---------------------